Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 4. Enter the shop URL in the *URL* field.

-5. In a new browser, go to your Shopware 6 shop and log in to your Shopware 6 account.
+5. In a new browser, go to your Shopware 6 account and log in.

-6. In the Shopware 6 backend, go to *Settings/System/Integrations* and click the *Create integration* button in the top right corner.
+6. In the Shopware 6 backend, go to *Settings > System > Integrations* and click the [Create integration] button in the top right corner.
-  The *Create integraton* window is displayed.
+  The *Create integration* window is displayed.

   ![Create integration](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/CreateIntegration.png "[Create integration]")

 7. Enter a name for the integration in the *Name* field and enable the *Administrator* toggle.

-8. Copy the code provided in the *Access key ID* field to the clipboard.
+8. Copy the code provided in the *Access key ID* field to your clipboard.

 9. Switch to the *Actindo Core1 Platform* and paste the copied access ID from your clipboard in the *Access key ID* field in the *Credentials* section.

-  Repeat steps **8** and **9** for the *Secret access key* field.
+10. Repeat the steps **8** and **9** for the *Secret access key* field.

-10. Switch back to Shopware 6 and click the *Save integration* button.
+11. Switch to your Shopware 6 account and click the [Save integration] button.
-  The *Success* window with the notice *Integration successfully created* is displayed.
+  The integration is saved.
+The *Success* pop-up window is displayed.

   ![Integration  created](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/IntegrationCreated.png "[Integration created]")

-11. Switch to the *Actindo Core1 Platform* and click the [SAVE] button.
+12. Switch to the *Actindo Core1 Platform* and click the [SAVE] button.
   The connection has been created.
   The *CONNECTIONS* tab in the *Settings* menu entry of the *Omni-Channel* module is displayed when the connection has been established.
 The *Shopware 6* connection is displayed in the list of connections.

   ![Shopware 6 connection](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/Connection.png "[Shopware 6]")

-12. If necessary, continue to [Configure the Shopware 6 connection](#configure-the-shopify-connection).
+12. If necessary, continue to [Configure the Shopware 6 connection](#configure-the-shopware-6-connection).

 [comment]: <> (Was genau passiert nach SAVE in Core1?
 Einige Minuten Zeit/Sync/Platform initialized?
 Satz aus Shopify genommen.)